What We Do

-Drug Free Communities– The Roane County Anti-Drug Coalition is part of the Drug Free Communities program (DFC), a federal grant program that provides funding to community-based coalitions that organize to prevent youth substance use.
+Drug Free Communities – For the past ten years RCADC has been part of the Drug Free Communities program (DFC), a federal grant program that provides funding to community-based coalitions that organize to prevent youth substance use.
 The purpose of the DFC program is to strengthen collaboration among community entities and reduce substance use among youth.
 Grants awarded through the DFC program are intended to support established community-based coalitions capable of effecting community-level change.
 The DFC program enables RCADC to work with leaders within Roane County to identify and address local youth substance use problems and create sustainable community-level change.

 Established Coalitions Block Grant – RCADC has a contract with the State of Tennessee Department of Alcohol and Drug Abuse Services to increase prevention efforts in Roane County by focusing on the coordination and implementation of environmental strategies.
 Environmental strategies change the community environment by targeting community conditions, standards, institutions, structures, systems and policies that tend to support social and health consequences of substance abuse in the community.
 Specifically, environmental strategies seek to limit access to substances and to change the culture and contexts within which decisions about substance use are made.